pwwang/pipen/docs/api.md

 #### `_suffix (self) `

 Calcuate a uid for the process according to the configuration
+The philosophy:
+1. procs from different script must have different suffix (sys.argv[0])
+2. procs from the same script:
+- procs with different id or tag have different suffix
+- procs with different input have different suffix (depends, input)

 - **returns:**
 The uniq id of the process